csagastegui59/tu-empleado-perfecto-react/README.md

 # Getting Started

 ## Prerequisites
-You need to clone the backend repo, and run it, you can do it by clicking the following link: (https://github.com/csagastegui59/tu-empleado-perfecto)
+You need to clone the backend repository, and run it, you can do it by clicking the following link: (https://github.com/csagastegui59/tu-empleado-perfecto)

 ## Installation